bigcommerce/dev-docs/docs/stencil-docs/customizing-checkout/checkout-sdk-quickstart.md

 Our [sample checkout React app](https://github.com/bigcommerce/checkout-sdk-js-example) is a great place to get started if you prefer to develop within a framework.
 However, the SDK is framework agnostic because we built it with VanillaJS.

-This tutorial will walk through the first steps of building a custom checkout directly into the control panel to illustrate this point.
+This tutorial will walk you through the first steps of building a custom checkout directly into the control panel to illustrate this point.
 At the end of the tutorial, you will have installed the Checkout SDK, created a new JavaScript module for your custom checkout, and console logged the checkout object.

 ## Prerequisites